TheRealMcCall/anglesey-gardening-services/README.md

         * Home - links to the home page.
         * About - links to the about us page.
         * Contact Us - links to the contact us page.

-        * Services - scrolls down the page to the services information.
+    - The link text changes black when hovered over.

-    - The link text higlights when hovered over.
+    - The link button lifts and gets darker when hovered over.
     - The text of the currently active page is black.
     - the navigation bar is responsive and has a hamburger menu on tablets and mobile devices.